f-s-h/university-programs-pub/README.md

 Implements the methods 'map()' and 'filter()'.
 Map applies a function to a generic list.
 Filter applies a predicate to a generic list. </br>
 Functional implemented.

-#### 0.0.26 Temperaturdaten
-Implements operations on temperatur-data using streams.

 ## 4 Ocaml

 ### 4.0 Fuctional Programming and Verification